saorsa-core

 • Endpoints are encoded/decoded using the four-word-networking crate's adaptive API.

-• IPv4 → 4 words; IPv6 → word count is crate‑defined; decoding requires a port (no implicit defaults).
+• IPv4+port → 4 words; decoding returns both IP and port.
+IPv6 → word count is crate‑defined.

 • Four‑words are reserved strictly for network endpoints; user identities in messaging are separate handles.